Frequently Asked Questions

 Who is the ideal candidate for Science One?

 Science One is ideal for students who have a passion for science and for learning.
-Grades aren’t everything.
-We want the kind of people who curious about things, who ask the right questions and aren't satisfied until they fully understand the answer, who dream big.
+We want the kind of people who are curious about things, who ask the right questions and aren't satisfied until they fully understand the answer.
+We want people who actively seek opportunities to push the boundaries of their own knowledge, people who regard intellectual challenges as an opportunity for growth, rather than an obstacle.
+We want people who dream big.
+A solid high school preparation is important, but also a demonstrated interest in science through extra curricular activities, research projects, contests, etc. is a strong asset.
+Admission to UBC in the Faculty of Science (Vancouver Campus) is a requirement for admission to Science One.

 Where do students go after Science One?